RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-KeyElements-Visualization.md

 3. run your Rosetta script from the regular terminal
 4. then lean back, watch and enjoy some popcorn.

-## Code and documentation

-The **VisualizeMembraneMover** is a mover that adds virtual residues representing the membrane planes to the pose that can be visualized individually.
-It is less light-weight than the Pymol plugin described above because (1) the pose is extended by a large number of additional residues and (2) the membrane is represented by a grid of residues, instead of 4x2 points defining the dimensions of the membrane.
-It is still useful if you are using a visualization program different from Pymol.

-The **VisualizeEmbeddingMover** is a mover that adds virtual residues for each transmembrane span and also the average of those representing the overall embedding of the pose in the membrane.
-Currently (2/17/15), the virtual residues are not updated after a move, so make sure to only call it at the last step in your protocol.

 ## Command line

 `-show_simulation_in_pymol 0` invokes the PymolMover, updating the protein in Pymol every frame.
 If the protein is a membrane protein, the membrane will be shown automatically.